DMacMakes/dmacdocs/content/en/torrens/aac202/week2/index.md

      * Smooth shaded with wireframes and ambient occlusion turned off, from a few angles
      * A shot or two without wireframes.
 3. First attempt at the game resolution model.

-## Modeling To Match Our Style

-Looking at the style.
-Where and how to use those control edges.
-Staying simple but removing those impossibly sharp, computer generated corners.

 ### Paintovers